Amplituhedra for generic quantum processes via the TQNN representation of UQC: Spin-networks and the TQNN implementation of UQC

 Freedman et al. \cite{freedman:02a,freedman:02b} studied computations of BQP functions, and proved universality, for the model of topological quantum computation originally proposed by Kitaev \cite{kitaev:77}.
 This model employs low dimensional topology and the theory of anyons, the motion of which in a 2D system defines a braid in 2+1 dimensions.
 A QCM can be associated with a spin-network $\Phi$ by commencing from a tensor product $\mathbb{C}_1^2 \otimes \cdots \otimes \mathbb{C}_n^2$ of $n$-copies of $\mathbb{C}^2$ --- effectively, we use qubits to model a system of $n$ non-interacting spin-$\frac{1}{2}$ particles.
 From the scattering perspective, an intertwiner is basically a quantum gate providing a unitary transformation acting on a set of incoming colored edges that, in turn, produces a result in terms of outgoing colored edges --- see e.g. \cite{vaid:22}.

 Additionally, the spin-color $j_k=k/2$ assigned to a generic edge of the spin-network $\Phi$ can be thought to result from symmetrizing (by means of the Wenzl-Jones projector) $k$ fundamental --- i.e. with spin $j=1/2$ --- representations.
-While the `action' of a trivalent intertwiner follows from the compatibility conditions among representations flowing into a node / gate.
+While the `action' of a trivalent intertwiner follows from the compatibility conditions among representations flowing into a node/gate.
 In other words, it expresses the conservation of the total number of incoming and outgoing spin-$1/2$ representations, symmetrized along each edge through the Wenzl-Jones projector.
 The total number of fundamental representations symmetrized within a spin-network then represent a `system' of $n$ non-interacting spin-$\frac{1}{2}$ particles, with representation space provided by the tensor product $\mathbb{C}_1^2 \otimes \cdots \otimes \mathbb{C}_n^2$ of $n$-copies of $\mathbb{C}^2$.

 It is useful here to recall some facts relating to how TQFTs can be defined on triangulated 3-manifolds.
 This is largely due to Atiyah's ground-breaking work on the subject \cite{atiyah:88,atiyah:90}.
 Initially, we can think of a partition function that is the sum over the states within the interior of the manifold.
 Ponzano and Regge \cite{ponz:68} defined a spin state by a labeling, or coloring, of each edge of the triangulation by half-integer representations $j$, as above.
-This idea was taken some steps further by Turaev and Viro (TV) \cite{tv:92} on taking a triangulation of a 3-manifold $N$, on which a state, or coloring, is given by labeling each edge of the triangulation by a representation of the quantum group ${\rm{U}}_q({\rm sl}(2))$.
+This idea was taken some steps further by Turaev and Viro (TV) \cite{tv:92} on taking a triangulation of a 3-manifold $N$, on which a state, or coloring, is given by labeling each edge of the triangulation by a representation of the quantum group ${\rm{U}}_q({\rm sl}(2))$, where $q$ is a $2r^{\rm th}$-root of unity for $r\geq 3$.
 Here, the partition function $Z_{\rm{TV}}(N)$ for $N$ is given by a finite sum over states within the interior of $N$, of the product of $q-6j$ symbols $\{ 6j^{(t)}\}_q$ corresponding to tetrahedra $t$, weighted by specific function.
-Following \cite{foxon:95}, we later provide the expression for $Z_{\rm{TV}}(N)$, and also describe its functorial nature.
+Following \cite{foxon:95}, we later provide the expression for $Z_{\rm{TV}}(N)$, and also describe its functorial nature, both of which will be needed to formulate its relation to UQC, which in turn will be used to derive the universality of TQNN-based computation.